 Included with admission/Members free.
 Pre-registration required.

 Local teens are invited to participate in our summer theater workshops at the Lightcatcher Studio.
 Participants can attend one or all.
 Class size is limited to 15 students and pre-registration is required.
-Register by June 5 by contacting Susanna Brooks at 360.778.8944 or by email.
+Register by contacting Susanna Brooks at 360.778.8944 or by email.

 June 10: Introduction to Theatre and Improvisation—Enjoy a fun day of play, theater style!
 Learn theater history and then delve into the basic rules of improv while play-acting an array of imaginative games using the BYE basics of improve: be Big with your actions, say Yes, and be Energetic.
 Register by June 5th.